Mayor's race heats up in Hudson

 Craig went on to leverage a dynamic combination of expertise in global business development and senior-level negotiation to commercialize solutions, which opened revenue streams in 65 countries and placed product aboard the U.S. Space Shuttle Discovery and the Russian Space Station Mir.

 Craig was a candidate for the Ohio House of Representatives in the May 2018 primary, finishing second in the 3-man race.
-He is a fiscal conservative, pro-business, pro-life candidate, and has served on the city's Board of Tax Review since his appointment in May 2017.
+He is a fiscal conservative, pro-business, pro-life candidate, and has served on the city's Board of Tax Review from May 2017 to November 2019.

-Earlier in his career, he was a Capitol Hill communications assistant to U.S. Senator Charles Grassley, R-IA, currently president pro tempore of the Senate and chairman of the Finance Committee.
+Earlier in his career, he was a Capitol Hill communications assistant to U.S. Senator Charles Grassley, R-IA, currently president pro tempore emeritus of the Senate and ranking member of the Commitee on the Judiciary.

 Craig is a graduate of Iowa State University with a baccalaureate degree in journalism and mass communication.
 He minored in business administration and economics.
 He carried a full-load of classes and worked his way through college, holding down two jobs to repay his entire student loan debt.